HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and three worker nodes.
 The system successfully handled concurrent user loads of 1,000, 2,500, 4,000, and 5,000 users, with a low error rate (< 0.0001%).
 At 8,000 users, error rates increased dramatically and the response times went up.
 For a response time to be considered optimal, it should be under one second.

 Subsequent tests were conducted on a setup with four worker nodes and 10,000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
 Adjustments were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
-These changes aimed to identify the most beneficial factors for the activity.
+These changes aimed to identify the most beneficial factors for the sizing activity.

 For the HAProxy container, increasing the CPU allocation dramatically increased throughput.
 When the number of HAProxy pods was increased, the throughput decreased.